GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 GMT supports reading and writing of netCDF-4 files since release 5.0.
 For performance reasons with ever-increasing grid sizes, the default output format of GMT is netCDF-4 with chunking enabled for grids with more than 16384 cells.
-Chunking means that the data is not stored sequentially in rows along latitude but rather split up into tiles.
+Chunking means that the data are not stored sequentially in rows along latitude but rather split up into tiles.
 Figure :ref:`netcdf_chunking` illustrates the layout in a chunked netCDF file.
 To access a subset of the data (e.g., the four blue tiles in the lower left), netCDF only reads those tiles